randomuser922/player-health-editor-minecraft/README.md

 To report bugs/issues, use the issues page on the GitHub download link.

 # Terms of Use #
+**Note:** This section is subject to change, and you are held responsible for checking back regularly.
-If you use this in a data pack to publish, I would like for you to put the GitHub link to the data pack somewhere for others who may want it, Thanks.
-You are welcome to edit the data pack to whatever you want, just don't break it! :)
+If you use this in a data pack to publish, you must put the GitHub link to the data pack somewhere for others who may want it, and cannot sell and/or use for your financial benefit unless given explicit permission.
+You are welcome to edit the data pack to whatever you want, just don't break it!
+If you wish to get explicit permission for anything, please email me at contact.ezmc@gmail.com and I will consider your case.

+# Support #

+For anything about bugs/issues see the Finding Bugs/Issues section.

+For any questions or suggestions, please email me at contact.ezmc@gmail.com and I will respond as quickly as possible.